Portland International Airport: Facilities

+The airport has one passenger terminal composed of four concourses, which are designated B, C, D, and E. There are 60 gates in total.
 The international section of Concourse D was renamed the Governor Victor G. Atiyeh International Concourse to honor the former Oregon governor, who was also known as "Trader Vic" for launching international tourism and trade initiatives during his gubernatorial term.